Did the three wise men really visit the manger in Bethlehem on that first Christmas day bearing gold, frankincense, and myrrh?

 - Where nearly everyone else in Bethlehem saw only a baby boy, the magi saw a king.
 Not a mere earthly king, either, but one worthy of worship.

 That lapse of faith had dire consequences.
 First Herod asked the priests and other experts in Scripture where the Christ would be born.
 They gave him the answer—Bethlehem—and showed no interest in the imminent fulfillment of what should have been their longing.
-Herod commanded the slaughter of every boy in Jerusalem younger than two.
+Herod commanded the slaughter of every boy in Bethlehem younger than two.

 The magi probably never learned of Herod’s atrocity.
 Likewise, we will never know the full consequences of our own faithlessness in the lives of other people, but they can be devastating.